Garbage, large item and yard waste collection

 - railway ties*

 * These items are banned from landfill and cannot be collected.
 However, most can be recycled in our other diversion programs when dropped off at the Cambridge or Waterloo Waste Management Centres.
-User fees may apply.
+User fees

 Large item - appliance and bulky item collection service